 It’s a week set aside to recognize those who work in skilled nursing centers and serve senior citizens as well as disabled adults.

-The theme for 2021 is "Together Through the Seasons," in honor of skilled nursing facilities' hard work and commitment to care throughout the COVID-19 pandemic.
+The theme for 2022 is "Creating and Nurturing Connections," in honor of skilled nursing facilities' hard work and commitment to care throughout the COVID-19 pandemic.

 How did it get started?